 While I had the opportunity, I decided to implement my Live Forever battery mod.

 The power supply in these machines is notoriously bad.
-In fact, I’ll go so far as to say “it’s not a matter of if but when”.
+In fact, I’ll go so far as to say “it’s not a matter of if but when it'll blow”.
 On top of that and as has been proved by the customer of this unit, they don't need to fail 'quietly'.
 This is a real shame as the synth is actually really quite good with six analogue voices and even multitimbrality.
 It’s also a shame that the MS6 has an old-style Ni-MH battery.
 If not charged regularly, there’s a significant chance of this leaking… all over your main PCB!

 So, if you have a Cheetah MS6 that you love dearly, please don’t hesitate to contact me regarding